Casassarnau/django-jwt-oidc/README.md

 Access tokens expire after 1 hour kept by the Implicit Flow protocol.

 ### Installation
+- Install [django-cors-headers](https://pypi.org/project/django-cors-headers/) library into your app.
+Required in order to control the CORS policy from your apps. **There is no need to add the domains one by one**
 - Add `django_jwt.server` to your installed apps.
 - Change the [CLIENT_JWT \[ OPENID2_URL \]](#openid2_url--jwt_client-) setting to `'local'`.
 - Migrate the database with `python manage.py migrate`.